Iwe-Coumou/Flights/README.md

 - **flights_full.pdf**
   A detailed description of the assignment requirements and project steps, providing context and instructions for the project.

+- **main.py**
+  This file can be used to experiment with all the functions in this project.
+If you want to see the output of functions outside of the dashboard or use function that are not used in the dashboard you    can used them in this file.
 ## Setup and Installation

 ### Requirements